 Books, games and DVD’s: We recognise that it will be impossible to clean every page of every book or every item of a game every week.
 We did consider removing all these items but felt that this would reduce your holiday experience.
 So we’ve decided to leave all these items and allow you to use your judgement.
 It’s worth bearing in mind how long COVID-19 can survive on surfaces and at its maximum (which is on plastic), it is estimated to be less than 72 hours whereas paper is estimated to be 30 minutes.
-With at least 54 hours between one guests departure and the next guests arrival, we feel we have done all we reasonably can.
-Leaving 72 hours would necessitate significant price increases.

 Soft Furnishings: Cushions, throws, duvets, blankets and pillows – All scientific evidence thus far is that COVID-19 cannot live on fabric for more than a few hours.
 Therefore, we’ve decided that we’ll be leaving all soft furnishings in situ and changing regularly but not every week.
 Our sofa and chairs are leather which will be sprayed with an anti-bacterial disinfectant as they are at present.